 “Coach Kowalczyk worked with me every day,” said Marquette All-American and 2006 NBA Finals MVP Dwyane Wade.
 “I wouldn’t be where I am today if it wasn’t for him.”

 Kowalczyk embarked on his coaching journey as a student assistant at the University of Minnesota-Duluth in 1988 on the heels of a prosperous collegiate playing career with the Bulldogs.
-While playing under former Phoenix assistant Dale Race, Kowalczyk was part of squads that posted a 95-29 (.766) win-loss mark, earning Team MVP honors and leading UMD to four consecutive national tournament berths.
+Kowalczyk graduated from UMD in 1989 with a bachelor of applied sciences degree in health education and physical education.

-Kowalczyk and his wife, Julie, reside in Ottawa Hills and have two children, Race (5) and Rose (4).
+Kowalczyk and his wife, Julie, reside in Ottawa Hills and have two children, Race (9) and Rose (8).

 A standout prep star at De Pere (WI) High School for coach Jake Orlowski, Kowalczyk still holds the school record with 53 points scored in a single game for the Redbirds.
 He is the son of Rod Kowalczyk, longtime coach and athletics director at De Pere.

-M.A. in education administration,
+M.A. in education administration, Rider Univ. ('97)

 2010-pr.
 Head Basketball Coach, University of Toledo

 2002-10 Head Basketball Coach, UW-Green Bay